POORY-AZARE/php.teamwork/README.md

 ### Feature 5
 This feature enables customers to be directed to the online payment page by clicking the purchase button.
 Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/index.php)) & link to the feature ([shell.hamk.fi](http://shell.hamk.fi/~poorya23000/php.teamwork/index.php)) .

+### Feature 6

+This feature is designed to read and display data from the database on the website in the test drive table.
+Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/index.php)) & link to the feature ([shell.hamk.fi](http://shell.hamk.fi/~poorya23000/php.teamwork/index.php)) .

 ## Database Tables